seahorce-scidac/REMORA/paper/paper.md

 Most widely used ocean modeling codes today do not have the ability to use GPU acceleration, which limits their ability to efficiently utilize current and next-generation high performance computing architectures.
-AROMEAS provides an ocean modeling capability that runs on the latest high-performance computing architectures, from laptops to supercomputers, whether CPU-only or GPU-accelerated.
-In addition, AROMEAS is based on AMReX, a modern, well-supported adaptive mesh refinement (AMR) library, which provides a performance portable interface that shields AROMEAS from most of the detailed changes needed to adapt to new systems.
+REMORA provides an ocean modeling capability that runs on the latest high-performance computing architectures, from laptops to supercomputers, whether CPU-only or GPU-accelerated.
+In addition, REMORA is based on AMReX, a modern, well-supported adaptive mesh refinement (AMR) library, which provides a performance portable interface that shields REMORA from most of the detailed changes needed to adapt to new systems.
-The active and large developer community contributing to AMReX helps ensure that AROMEAS will continue to run efficiently as architectures and operating systems evolve.
+The active and large developer community contributing to AMReX helps ensure that REMORA will continue to run efficiently as architectures and operating systems evolve.

 # Acknowledgements